greshbasic/op-image-recognition/README.md

 <ul>
   <li>
     A lot of information is logged to the console, mostly warnings.
-You can ignore those as that aren't going to negatively impact the model.
+You can ignore those as they aren't going to negatively impact the model.
 However, if you want to build upon my work it may eventually become something you need to look into.
   </li>
   <li>